Posted on Leave a comment

 Temperament selection and early development

 Temperament in an American Akita is partly inherited and partly shaped in the first eight weeks of life.
 Responsible breeders select breeding stock for nerve strength and environmental confidence.
 For more on how breeding decisions shape temperament, see Are Akitas Good Family Dogs?, and they implement structured early development protocols including Early Neurological Stimulation and deliberate handling.
-A puppy that leaves at eight weeks without this foundation is starting behind before you ever bring it home.

 Transparency and verifiable documentation